Lu-Fang-7/lufang.github.io/_pages/about.md

 As a CS/Science teacher, the most rewarding moments for me are hearing my students share their imaginative and creative ideas—and then helping them bring those ideas to life.

 As a researcher, I'm fascinated by how creating, interpreting, and visualizing data can enhance student learning and support meaningful educational outcomes.
-My research interests lie in <a href="https://en.wikipedia.org/wiki/Serious_game">serious games</a>, <a href="https://en.wikipedia.org/wiki/Learning_analytics">learning analytics</a>, and using <a href="https://en.wikipedia.org/wiki/Artificial_intelligence">AI</a> to improve education.
+My research interests lie in <a href="https://en.wikipedia.org/wiki/Serious_game">serious games</a>, <a href="https://en.wikipedia.org/wiki/Learning_analytics">learning analytics</a>, and using <a href="https://en.wikipedia.org/wiki/Artificial_intelligence">AI</a> to inform education.

 Lately, I’ve been actively working on my PhD applications for Fall 2026!
-I'm always happy to connect ;)
+And I'm always happy to connect ;)